Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result

-\paragraph{ -.7cm Cutting the tree.} We use Lemma~\ref{cutT} to cut up the tree induced by $V(T-T^*)\cup \{t^*\}$, making~$t^*$ a seed.
+\paragraph{ Cutting the tree.} We use Lemma~\ref{cutT} to cut up the tree induced by $V(T-T^*)\cup \{t^*\}$, making~$t^*$ a seed.
 Add all neighbours of~$t^*$ belonging to a tree from $F_2$ to the set $W$ of seeds.
 Use Lemma~\ref{cutT}~\eqref{small},~\eqref{oneneighbour} and~\eqref{atmosttwo} to see that there are at most $2\beta (m-|V(T^*)|)$ new seeds (with exactly the same argument as the one used to prove Lemma~\ref{cutT}~\eqref{eqXX}).
 Note that the new seeds transform the partition of the tree a little, as any new seed cuts the tree from $F_2$ it belonged to.
 We just add the newly formed small trees to $L$, $F_1$, $F_2\setminus F_2'$ or $F_2'$, as appropriate, and, slightly abusing notation, continue to call these sets $L$, $F_1$, $F_2\setminus F_2'$ or $F_2'$.
 Let $W^*$ be the set of all seeds adajcent to $t^*$.
 It will not be necessary to add any more extra seeds, as we did in the proof of Lemma~\ref{highleafdegreecase}, so the total number of seeds is bounded by $\frac 3{\beta^2}$.

-\paragraph{ -.7cm Embedding leaves at $t^*$, and reserving for $W^*$.} First embed the leaves at $t^*$, into any cluster, using the minimum degree of $G$.
+\paragraph{ Embedding leaves incident with $t^*$, and reserving for $W^*$.} First embed the leaves incident with $t^*$, into any cluster, using the minimum degree of $G$.
 As $t^*$ has at most $\lambda m\ll \eps m$ leaves hanging from it, this will not disturb the rest of the embedding process.
 Let $L'$ denote the set of the remaining leaves from $L$.

 Next, we choose a cluster $C^*$ such that at least a third of its vertices are neighbours of $\varphi (t^*)$.
 We reserve a set $C^*_W\subseteq C^*$ of size $\eps^{\frac 13}m$ consisting of neighbours of $\varphi (t^*)$ in $C^*$.
 This reservation ensures that we will not block the neighbourhood of $\varphi (t^*)$ before embedding $W^*$.